Can You Still Go To Socotra?

 With the more recent uptick in Somali piracy-induced hold-ups, standoffs, and hostage situations in the Red Sea and the Gulf of Aden I’d be aware that the potential for the journey by sea to go badly is very real.
 Westerners are great bargaining chips and a lucrative hostage-for-money cash cow.

 Somali pirates weren’t a huge concern around the waters of Socotra when I visited in 2014.
 They rarely ever ended up out there, as they like to terrorize the more easily accessible Red Sea.

 With little military presence in the Gulf of Aden thanks to the Saudi lead bombardment of Yemen, and the decline in piracy that followed the EU and US operations in the Gulf of Aden, Somali pirates have regained some significant stomping grounds.
 It is believed that due to the success of the EU and US-led naval operations in the Gulf of Aden and subsequent drop in piracy in the years to follow that shipping companies have become lax in their protocols to avoid hijackings.

 So I honestly would opt to save my money up to take the flight.
 I know it’s expensive, but I can’t do anything about that.
 The flight, despite being more than 10x more expensive is the best and safest option.

 But But… Can We Take A Yacht Out There?

 I mean on paper, yes.
 Yes, you could but all that yammering on I did in the previous paragraphs about Somali Pirates would ward off even the slightest thought of taking your own vessel out there.

-There has been at least one yacht to land on Socotra this year (2017) with a couple tourists.
+There has been at least one yacht to land on Socotra in 2017 with a couple of tourists.
 But this is without a doubt a dicey prospect and one that you should be well prepared for.